Published: November 20, 20247 min readBy NIAITE Team

 What materials are used in retort pouches?

-Retort pouches typically use multi-layer structures: outer layer (PET or Nylon) for strength and printability, barrier layer (aluminum foil) to block oxygen, light, and moisture, and sealant layer (CPP or PE) for strong, hermetic seals.
-NIAITE offers PET/AL/CPP structures.
+Retort pouches typically use multi-layer structures: outer layer (PET or Nylon) for strength and printability, barrier layer (aluminum foil) to block oxygen, light, and moisture, and sealant layer (CPP or PE) for seal performance under the defined retort profile.
+NIAITE can review PET/AL/CPP structures by project.

 What are the advantages of retort pouches over cans?